TwosHusbandS/Project-127/Installer/Changelogs/Features.md

   * Hide P127 completely
  * Backup Feature (for UpgradeFiles)
   * Ability to back up the Folder P127 uses to Upgrade your Game.
-  * Ability to apply / use a Backuo of your UpgradeFiles.
+  * Ability to apply / use a Backup of your UpgradeFiles.
   * This means if 1.52 is latest, you back up 1.52 files, 1.53 hits, you then sometime apply the 1.52 backup, clicking "Upgraded" will get you to 1.52